 A lot of the criticism I hear about Young Adult fiction is that it’s lacking diversity.
 I completely agree: we need more stories for young people told from different religions, ethnicities and sexual orientations.
 Characters are usually middle-class Caucasians, living in the suburbs who have a heterosexual love interest.
 However, when writers do include characters from different cultural backgrounds, some people say that they become token characters.
 It’s a bit of a double-edged sword and as a writer, you feel that you have to tread carefully around your decisions.

 Including characters from various cultural and ethnic backgrounds in my story only seems natural, as I grew up near an extremely multicultural city.
 This is part of my worldview, so to include these characters is a given for me.
 The purpose for me is not to have token secondary characters to appease people.
 I’m giving these characters just as much attention and character development as my protagonist because they’re all an essential part of the story and of the main character’s life.
-Since I’m going to write about characters from diverse backgrounds, I make it a rule to be as culturally sensitive as possible with my characters.
+Since I’m going to write about characters from diverse backgrounds, I make it a rule to be as culturally sensitive as possible with my characters and potential readers.
 I’ve seen racial stereotypes and jokes in Young Adult fiction before and it turned me off.
 It felt very stale and I understand that to some people, it may come across as culturally insensitive, even if it’s a joke.
 What may be no big deal to me may make another reader feel isolated and misunderstood.

 Another cliche in fiction is a certain female passiveness.
 Passiveness makes sense if a character is shy, timid and non-confrontational but too much of it bores people.
 I believe there has to be some character growth or change in behaviour to make it compelling.
 It’s also interesting if a character starts out overbearing or hot-headed but then softens their nature over time, becoming more humble or more even-tempered.
 There has to be some strength of character there and it doesn’t always have to include physical strength or a “strong personality.”